|시간 제한||메모리 제한||제출||정답||맞은 사람||정답 비율|

 N K S

-where N is the size of the array, The remainder of the file will consist of N integers, an ∈ A, separated by white space.
-All input will be within the following constraints:
+where N is the size of the array, The remainder of the file will consist of N integers, an ∈ A, separated by white space (spaces or newlines).

 Your program must output a single integer specifying the minimum number of changes that must be made in order to make the array KS smooth.